What is Estate Planning?

 3. Hourly Rate

 To create a strategy, some attorneys will bill you by the hour.
 Hourly rates may differ.
 With typical prices at $250 per hour, higher in some places.
 You may find lawyers who charge anything from $150 per hour to $350 or more.
 It’s a good idea to compare attorneys before choosing one.
-Even in the same location, you might be shocked by how diverse lawyer prices can be.
+Even in the exact location, you might be shocked by how diverse lawyer prices can be.